 To protect the security and privacy of our members, the Texas Golf Association nor GHIN gives out member numbers to the general public; therefore, you cannot find that number on either Web site.
 You can, however, search by name and state.
 The result will show all Association members with that name and the club they belong to.
 Please note that the search is “nickname” sensitive, so should you type in a first name of William and the member has been entered as Bill or Billy, no member information will appear.
 Once you select the member you will be able to view his or her current Handicap Index and scoring history, but you will not see a member number.
 If Club Professionals, Handicap Chairpersons or members themselves need to verify indexes, they may do so by calling the Texas Golf Association directly at 214.468.8942.

 Yes.
 Visit www.GHIN.com to view the following information about your active GHIN account: the 20 scores that were used to compute your USGA Handicap Index, your USGA Handicap Index, and your most recent scores.
-Only the scores posted via the Internet and scores that have been transmitted (sent) from clubs to the GHIN server will be listed.

 You will need five 18-hole scores or ten combined 9-hole scores to establish an 18-hole USGA Handicap Index or five 9-hole scores to establish a USGA Handicap Index (N) (a 9 hole Handicap Index).